Afzal7/syncrow/README.md

 1. Select the code/text you want to save.

-2. Right Click and click on "Add to syncrow"
+2. Right Click and click on "Add to syncrow" OR use syncrow shortcuts (See Below).

 3. Enter the name of the snippet.
 Press Enter.